Watch me make this bread HERE.

 About 1 1/2 cup all-purpose flour for work surface

 For the sponge:

-In a large mixing bowl, add all-purpose flour, semolina flour, yeast, and beer and whisk until well incorporated.
+In a large mixing bowl, add all-purpose flour, semolina flour, yeast, water, and beer and whisk until well incorporated.
 Cover the bowl with plastic wrap and let stand overnight or for 18 hours at room temperature.

 For the dough:

 1. Dust the work surface with a little all-purpose flour for kneading.
 Add flour only as needed to keep from sticking to the work surface.

 2. Add the all-purpose, semolina flour, and salt into the bowl with the sponge and stir until the dough and sponge form a loose, shaggy ball.
 Scrape the dough out onto the floured surface.

 3. Knead the dough for about 5 to 7 minutes or until smooth and elastic.
 The dough should be soft.

 4. Spray a large bowl with cooking oil and place dough into the bowl.
 Cover with plastic wrap in a warm, draft-free spot for about 2 hours.

 5. Dust the work surface with about 3/4 cup of flour.
 Dust the peel or sheet pan (without sides) with about 1/2 cup of the flour.